(previously primitive enstatite achondrite, EL melt rock, or E IMB)

 50° 45' 46" N., 22° 51' 58" E.

-Zakłodzie has a fine-grained, cumulate texture and is composed of ~60 vol% orthoenstatite with ~20 vol% Si-bearing FeNi-metal, along with ~10 vol% of both troilite and feldspar.
-It also contains accessory schreibersite, cristobalite, oldhamite, albandite, amphibole, and ubiquitous graphite.
-Keilite [(Fe,Mg)S], a mineral phase associated with strongly reducing conditions, has been observed in Zakłodzie (Karwowski et al., 2007).
+Zakłodzie has a fine-grained, granular texture similar to that of several other recrystallized EL chondrites, including Happy Canyon, MIL 090807, and Ilafegh 009 (Boesenberg et al. (2014).
+It is composed of ~60 vol% orthoenstatite with ~20 vol% Si-bearing FeNi-metal, along with ~10 vol% of both troilite and feldspar.
+It also contains accessory schreibersite, tridymite, cristobalite, oldhamite, albandite, amphibole, and ubiquitous graphite.
+Keilite [(Fe,Mg)S], a mineral phase associated with strongly reducing conditions, has been observed in Zakłodzie (Karwowski et al., 2007; Uribe et al., 2017).
 Sinoite, a silicon nitride associated with crystallization of an impact melt, has been identified as inclusions within the keilite.
-While there are no visible chondrules, some elongated enstatite grains arranged in an oval configuration may represent extremely metamorphosed relict chondrules.
-There are abundant metal flakes, interspersed gas vesicles, and various light and dark inclusions.
+While there are no visible chondrules, some elongated enstatite grains arranged in an oval configuration might represent extremely metamorphosed relict chondrules.
+There are abundant metal flakes, interspersed gas vesicles, and various light and dark inclusions present as well.
 While 0.14 mm (rarely as large as 9 mm; Przylibski et al., 2011) spherical graphite nodules containing metal inclusions (and vice versa), are present in the innermost portion of the meteorite, finely dispersed graphite producing a dark coloration occurs in the outer portion.
 Raman analysis shows that the graphite has a semi-ordered to ordered structure.

-Despite the very close similarities in O-isotope compositions between Zakłodzie and the ungrouped enstatite achondrite Itqiy, their chemical and mineral compositions, noble gas contents, and terrestrial ages exclude an origin of both meteorites from a common parent body.
-Likewise, differences between Zakłodzie and enstatite achondrites in some elemental ratios like Mn/Cr exclude a common origin.
-The parent body was most likely a member of the enstatite chondrite group of asteroids, and the chemistry is most similar to the EL group (Stepniewski et al., 2000); the Si concentration in kamacite of 1.5 wt% is consistent with the EL group (EH: 1.93.8 wt%; EL: 0.32.1 wt%).
+Despite the very close similarities in O-isotope compositions between Zakłodzie and the ungrouped enstatite achondrite Itqiy, their respective chemical and mineral compositions, noble gas contents, and terrestrial ages exclude an origin from a common parent body.
+Likewise, differences between Zakłodzie and enstatite achondrites in some elemental ratios such as Mn/Cr exclude a common origin.
+The parent body was most likely a member of the enstatite chondrite group of asteroids, and the chemistry is most similar to the EL group (Stepniewski et al., 2000)the Si concentration in kamacite of 1.5 wt% is more consistent with the EL group (EH: 1.93.8 wt%; EL: 0.32.1 wt%).